 Notes for: Material flows

-The UK’s natural wealth is reflected in the productivity of its soils, its access to clean water, and the splendour of its mountains.
+The UK’s natural wealth is reflected in the productivity of its soils, its access to clean water, and its mountains.
 Any natural resource or process that supports human life forms an important part of our natural capital.
 Natural capital is one part of a wider move to better understand wealth.
-In that respect we are not only estimating what wealth the UK inherited in its islands and seas but what it might provide to future generations.
+In that respect, we are not only estimating what wealth the UK inherited in its islands and seas but what it might provide to future generations.